 Article 14 guarantees to every person the right to equality before the law or the equal protection of laws.
-The first expression ‘equality before the Law’ which is taken from English common Law, is somewhat a negative concept.
-It is a declaration of equality of all persons within the territory of India, implying thereby the absence of any special privilege in favour of any individual.
+The first expression ‘equality before the Law’ which is taken from English Common Law, is somewhat a negative concept.
+It is a declaration of equality of all persons within the territory of India, implying thereby the absence of any special privilege in favor of any individual.
 Every person, whatever be his rank or position, is subject to the jurisdiction of the ordinary courts.
 It means no man is above law and that every person, high or low, is subject to the ordinary law of the land.
-Prof. Dicey in explaining the concept of legal equality, as operating in England, said: “With us every official, from the Prime Minister down to a constable or collector of taxes, is under the same responsibility for every Act done without any legal justification as any other citizen.”
+Prof. Dicey in explaining the concept of legal equality, as operating in England, said: “With us, every official, from the Prime Minister down to a constable or collector of taxes, is under the same responsibility for every Act done without any legal justification as any other citizen.”

 The second expression, “equal protection of laws”, which is rather a corollary of the first expression, and is based on the last clause of the first section of the Fourteenth Amendment to the American Constitution, directs that equal protection shall be secured to all persons within the territorial jurisdiction of the Union in the enjoyment of their rights and privileges without favouritism or discrimination.
 It is a more positive concept (as it expects a positive action from the state) implying equality of treatment in the equal circumstances.
 In other words, all persons who are in the same circumstances will be governed by the same set of rules.
 It is a guarantee of equal treatment.
-Equal law should be applied with an equal hand to all persons who are the equals.
+An equal law should be applied with an equal hand to all persons who are the equals.
 The rule is that the like should be treated alike and not that unlike should be treated alike.
 The same or uniform treatment of unequals is as bad as unequal treatment of equals.
-It has been said that the equal protection of law is a pledge of protection or guarantee of equal laws.
+It has been said that the equal protection of the law is a pledge of protection or guarantee of equal laws.

 Thus, the two expressions in Article 14 make the concept of equal treatment a binding principle of State Action.
 In Sri Srinivasa Theatre v.
-Govt. of Tamil Nadu, the Supreme Court explained that the two expressions equality before law and equal protection of law do not mean the same thing even if there may be much in common between them.
-Equality before law is a dynamic concept having many facets.
+Govt. of Tamil Nadu, the Supreme Court explained that the two expressions equality before the law and equal protection of law do not mean the same thing even if there may be much in common between them.
+Equality before the law is a dynamic concept having many facets.
 One facet is that there shall be no privileged person or class and that none shall be above law.
-Another facet is the obligation upon the State to bring about, through the machinery of law, a more equal society or, equality before the law can be predicated meaningfully only in equal society.
+Another facet is the obligation upon the State to bring about, through the machinery of law, an equal society or, equality before the law can be predicated meaningfully only in equal society.